ThymeChrystal/ctf-writeups/GeneralNotes/printf.md

   // We can skip the first argument
   // Arguments will continue to be grabbed from
-  // after the specified argunent
-  // We'll get a warning about mixing positional and non-positional,
-  // but it's useful knowledge
-  printf("%2$d %d %c\n", i, j, k, c);
+  // after the specified argunent printf("%2$d %d %c\n", i, j, k, c);

   return 0;